MOULAYID/data_generation_pyAgrum/readme.md

 1. The causal structure of the attributes in a dataset.
 2. The mechanism of missingness, encoding the probability of missing values.

 By combining causal relationships between variables and the missingness mechanism, this project creates both **complete datasets** and **incomplete datasets** by introducing missing values.
-Then compute a block independent probabilistic database from the incomplete database by leveraging the bayesian network.
+Then compute a block independent probabilistic database from the incomplete database using the probailities defined in the bayesian network.

 ## **Inputs**